-The school trialled Case Management processes based upon Lyn Sharratt's 14 Parameters program where case management meetings so that all teachers have a dedicated time during which they can bring students forward.
+The school has embedded Case Management processes based upon Lyn Sharratt's 14 Parameters program where all teachers have a dedicated time during which they can bring students forward in a group consultation meeting.
 A clear and specific recommendation is decided on and recorded.
-The classroom teacher agrees to practise deliberately the chosen strategy in his or her classroom for at least three to six weeks and with continued support of colleagues present on a "reach out/go to" basis until the next meeting.
-The trial will be extended to all classes in 2017 with a focus on improving reading instruction.
+The classroom teacher agrees to practise deliberately the chosen strategy in his or her classroom for at least six weeks and with continued support of colleagues present on a "reach out/go to" basis until the next meeting.
+The focus for 2017 was a focus on improving reading instruction.